Percona-Lab/percona-docstreamer/readme.md

 All you need to do is follow 3 steps:

-1. Download the binary (compiled for linux amd64) from the [bin](./bin) folder
+1. Go to our repo (you are already here)
+2. Go to the [releases](https://github.com/Percona-Lab/percona-docstreamer/releases) page and download the appropriate release for your needs
 2. Download the [config.yaml](./config.yaml)
 3. Follow the rest of the instructions below

 ### The hard way

-You might want to compile Percona docStreamer for a different architecture (not tested) other than linux, so in order to do that you will just need to follow a few steps:
+You might want to compile Percona docStreamer for a different architecture (not tested) other than linux or the ones provided, so in order to do that you will just need to follow a few steps:

 1. Clone this repo
 2. Make whatever changes to the application you want (not required)